sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is placed inside a set of parentheses.
-The parenthese and the code inside of it is part the the function's Signature, which is itself an object.
+The parentheses and the code inside of it is part the function's Signature, which is itself an object.
 We ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
 The `Int` requires the caller to pass an Integer object.
 The `:D` bit ensures that it's a "definite" object, meaning